 The Evolution of Fender Play Over Time

-So I have hope that Fender Play will stand the test of time, and continue to evolve in a positive direction.
+So I have hope that this platform will stand the test of time, and continue to evolve in a positive direction.
 But I don’t think it’s going to change or evolve much.
-At the beginning of this post (and in other reviews we’ve seen) we mentioned that this really does just feel like an “add-on” and not something that will be a large focus of Fender the company – which does kind of suck.
+If you remember, at the beginning of this post (and in other reviews we’ve seen) we mentioned that this really does just feel like an “add-on” and not something that will be a large focus of Fender the company – which does kind of suck.

 Product Design and How it Affects Use

-As mentioned earlier in this review, we think Fender Play is the best designed guitar training website we’ve come across.
+As mentioned earlier, we think Play.Fender.com is the best designed guitar training website we’ve come across.
 It’s clean, easy to use/navigate and has a clear starting point and path for students to follow.
-There’s no confusion or overwhelm that are inherent to all the other main options we’ve reviewed.
+There’s no confusion or overwhelm that are inherent to all the other main options.
 Fender really did a good job here.

 The lessons and the sequence of material is also very well structured and designed.
 The videos are high quality and the exercises are completely interactive.
 It’s a very well designed program overall.
 And the video lessons are short, concise and engaging – not long and drawn out.